thomas-sterber/Meraki_Python3_v1_Library_Scripts/README.md

 # Meraki Python3 v1 API Library Scripts
 This repository contains a bunch of simple API scripts based on the Meraki Python3 Library v1.
-For using this scripts you need to have a valid API key
+For using this scripts you need to have a valid API key.

+You need to have Python3 installed

 ## Install Library